All schools have a duty to secure the regular attendance of their students through

 Facts for parents and carers

-Parents and carers are legally obliged to ensure their child attends school regularly and may be funded or prosecuted if they fail to ensure regular attendance or take their child on holiday during term time.
+Parents and carers are legally obliged to ensure their child attends school regularly and may be fined or prosecuted if they fail to ensure regular attendance or take their child on holiday during term time.
 The Academy is not legally allowed to authorise holidays and absence is only permitted and authorised for genuine illness (medical evidence may be required) or days of religious observance.

 Leave during Term Time